Scott-Tan/web2py_basic_storefront/README.md

 # basic_storefront
-Source code for an unpublished storefront where users can create and purchase products within web2py.
+Source code for a simple, unpublished storefront where users can create and purchase products within web2py.

 # Usage